Make sure the host meets the minimum hardware configurations supported by ESXi6.7.

 vSphere 6.7 supports booting ESXi hosts from the Unified Extensible Firmware Interface (UEFI).
 With UEFI, you can boot systems from hard drives, CD-ROM drives, or USB media.

 Starting with vSphere 6.7, VMware Auto Deploy supports network booting and provisioning of ESXi hosts with UEFI.

 ESXi can boot from a disk larger than 2 TB if the system firmware and the firmware on any add-in card that you are using support it.
 See the vendor documentation.

 Storage Requirements for ESXi 6.7 Installation or Upgrade

 Installing ESXi 6.7 or upgrading to ESXi 6.7 requires a boot device that is a minimum of 1 GB.
-When booting from a local disk, SAN or iSCSI LUN, a 5.2-GB disk is required to allow for the creation of the VMFS volume and a 4-GB scratch partition on the boot device.
+Non-USB boot devices require 5.2-GB disk space to create an on-disk filesystem partition layout including the VMFS and scratch volumes.
 If a smaller disk or LUN is used, the installer attempts to allocate a scratch region on a separate local disk.
 If a local disk cannot be found, for example storage such as SAN or iSCSI LUN, which are considered remote, the /scratch directory is on the ESXi host ramdisk, linked to /tmp/scratch.
 You can reconfigure /scratch to use a separate disk or LUN.
 For best performance and memory optimization, do not leave /scratch on the ESXi host ramdisk but create an on-disk VFAT scratch partition.